-We contionue to see greater numbers of people who present to outpatient behavioral health services who appear to have more complex and serious symptoms and needs than ever before.
+We continue to see greater numbers of people who present to outpatient behavioral health services who appear to have more complex and serious symptoms and needs than ever before.
 The demand for services continues to reach record numbers over prior years.
 The clients have a variety of social & economic related needs in addition to their behavioral health needs.
 Over the past year we have seen an increase in the number of children who have behavioral health needs and they experience more serious & complex symptoms and needs.
 In general, we can say that we are seeing people who are more seriously ill and have multiple complexities associated along with their mental health problems.
 Also, people who mental health realted needs are presenting with substance use needs.
-As a result, there are greater needs and demands for co-occuring mental health & substance abuse services.
-We also have seen an increase in opioid and drug overdose related incidents.
-The outpatient behavioral health system has a greater level of demand for services along with greater expectations from the community to manage the individuals presenting with these problems, all while the system continues to move forward with its goal to reduce the number of emergency room visits and the number of psychiatric inpatient stays and this has created greater demands on community clinics.
+As a result, there are greater needs and demands for co-occuring mental health system has a greater level of demand for services along with greater expectations from the community to manage the individuals presenting with these problems, all while the system continues to move forward with its goal to reduce the number of emergency room visits and the number of psychiatric inpatient stays and this has created greater demands on community clinics.
 Therefore, by default and by design, the outpatient system is relied upon more and more, and is expected to manage the patients who are perhaps in need of higher levels of care.
 However, outpatient mental health services have not received any significant funding increases, nor are the current levels of funding adequate to develop new or expanded services and resources to respond appropriately to these increased demands and more complex needs.
-The most receive flag plan for the behavioral health system, which includes the system reforms including the Medicaid Redesign Team Delivery System Reform Incentive Payment Forgram (DSRIP), the Health Home Care Management Initiative tha b) Indicate how the level of unmet substance use disorder (SUD) needs, overall, has changed over the past year: O Improved O Stayed the
+The most recent State plan for the behavioral health system, which includes the system evolving and reinventing itself by moving into a redesigned system of Value Based Payments (VBP) based on performance and outcomes, contributes to the added strain and stress on an already stretched system of care that has been trying to manage through a number of other system reforms in b) Indicate how the level of unmet substance use disorder (SUD) needs, overall, has changed over the past year: O Improved O Stayed the Same O Worsened